Woman locks herself in car after burglars threaten to kill her for witnessing crime, police say - NewsBreak

 Velasquez began banging on her vehicle and shouting, “Open the door (expletive) or I will kill you,” the report states.

 Lopez stood in front of her vehicle to prevent her from driving away.
-The witness said she could not turn on her car and the two men eventually ran off to punch and kick down the glass door of Yahaira’s Ropa and made entry.La Joya teacher arrested for child’s death in hot car
+The witness said she could not turn on her car and the two men eventually ran off to punch and kick down the glass door of Yahaira’s Ropa and made entry.‘Evil person’: Florida woman stabbed roommates, then went shopping

 Upon entry to the business, Velasquez and Lopez broke a glass display to take jewelry and also broke the owner’s large TV monitor screen used for the indoor surveillance cameras.